Dullson/Poblink/README.md

 <p align="center"><img src="./assets/poblink-logo.svg" height="75"></p>

 # Poblink Userscript
-This userscript adds pob protocol links next to pastebin links on various websites.
+This userscript adds pob protocol links next to pastebin / pobb.in / poe.ninja links on various websites.
 These links are like shortcuts to open PoB and load the build with one click!

 # Installing